-There are a range of awards in the UK to recognise the achievements from the country’s businesses, of all sizes.
+There is a range of awards in the UK to recognise the achievements from the country’s businesses, of all sizes.
 Some of these celebrate major nationwide and international firms.
 But there are also a large number of events geared towards innovative and smaller businesses.

 Ok still not sure you should enter?
 How about Sponsorship?

 That’s fine, if you feel you don’t have the resources to put an entry together or you feel that your company isn’t at the right stage of its development to make a credible application why not consider sponsoring the awards.
 Awards have various different sponsorship packages.
-Over all or on a category based level, most packages will offer good promotional coverage to help build awareness and credibility of your firm.
+Overall or on a category-based level, most packages will offer good promotional coverage to help build awareness and credibility of your firm.
 A lot of awards organisers also have associated media partners ensuring you will get good coverage in their publications as part of the deal.
 You often get way more promotional coverage through sponsoring awards than you would get spending the same in just straight advertising.